-- more than 25 hours per week.
+- more than 15 hours per week.

 - appropriate child care isn’t available during work hours

-- the most cost effective travel will exceed 10% of your gross wage
+- the most cost-effective travel will exceed 10% of your gross wage

 - the employment doesn’t make you at least $50 per fortnight better off after deducting your costs.

-This is when you’re doing suitable paid work for at least 30 hours a fortnight.
+You can complete suitable paid work for at least 30 hours a fortnight.
 This can include self-employment.

 Your income must be no less than the national minimum wage, or relevant award wage.
 Read about minimum wages on the Fair Work Ombudsman website.

 You may not be able to include irregular or casual work as the only approved activity in your Job Plan.
 For example, if your work hours vary each fortnight.
-But, because it’s paid work it may still count towards meeting your requirements.
+But, because it’s work that gives you income, it may still count towards meeting your requirements.

 Studying or training